 The use of aggregates in small and large scale building projects dates back as far as the Roman Empire when sand and stone were key materials in the development of the network of aqueducts and roads.
 Over time, the uses have evolved, although the main purpose of reinforcing a composite material, such as concrete, to drainage for foundations, wall drains and roadside edges, still does remain its principal purpose.
 Aggregates can also be used in a range of domestic settings from building driveways and paths to patios and hard standings.

-Aggregate often comprises of materials such as gravel, sand, slag and crushed stone and these are amongst some of the most excessively mined materials in the world.
-However, recycled materials have come to fore in recent years that are not only environmentally friendly but are economical and equally effective and these include crushed concrete; pipe bedding sand; ballast mix; drainage shingle and sharp sand.
+Aggregates are often comprised of various building materials, such as gravel, sand, slag and crushed stone and these are amongst some of the most excessively mined materials in the world.
+However, in recent years, recycled materials have come to fore, not only are they equally effective and environmentally friendly, but it is also a more economical option.

-The new forms of recycled aggregate come in a range of types that are more eco-friendly than the traditional materials.
-These vary from finely crushed particulate material to larger sizes depending on requirements, and more detailed information regarding the versatility of the recycled aggregate types mentioned above is as follows:
+The new forms of recycled aggregate come in a range of types that are more eco-friendly than traditional materials.
+These vary from finely crushed particulate material to larger sizes depending on requirements.
+The table below highlights some of the most popular options and their uses.

-Following the negative factors inherent in quarrying many people in both residential and business settings now look to recycling of aggregate as a way to acquire not just a high quality, economical alternative, but as a means of protecting the environment from the ravages of traditional mining methods.
-Grabloader offers a variety of aggregate materials for use in domestic and commercial projects.
-You can find out more about our recycled aggregates here.
+Following the negative factors inherent in quarrying, many people in both residential and business settings now look to the recycling of aggregates as a way to acquire not just high quality, economical alternative, but as a means of protecting the environment from the ravages of traditional mining methods.